Gavin-Lii/9001_Brewtown-_Manager/README.md

 # Brewtown Manager
 ## Project Description
-Brewtown Cafe Simulator is a terminal-based cafe management game developed in Python for the COMP9001 Final Project.
+Brewtown Manager is a terminal-based cafe management game developed in Python for the COMP9001 Final Project.
 The player takes on the role of a trainee manager at Brewtown Cafe, a struggling local coffee shop facing long queues, falling profits, and unhappy customers.
 Over a simulated 3-month period, players make business decisions every fortnight, including adjusting menu prices, hiring or reducing staff, and setting marketing strategies.

 The goal is to achieve a total profit of $6000 and maintain customer satisfaction above 8/10 to earn a full-time manager promotion from head office.